GirishaPriyadharsini/GENTRIQ_FSD_02/README.md

-Personal Finance Dashboard
+# 🎟️ Online Event Booking System

-A full-stack **Personal Finance Dashboard** developed as part of **Task 2**.
+A full-stack **Online Event Booking System** developed as part of **Task 3**.
-This web application helps users track income and expenses, categorize transactions, and visualize financial data through an interactive dashboard with secure authentication.
+This web application allows users to browse events, view details, book tickets, manage bookings, and provides an admin panel for managing events and users with secure authentication.

 ---